TheBeyondGroup/shopify-rich-text-renderer/README.md

 ## Shopify Rich Text Renderer

 This package converts the rich text schema returned by Shopify's Storefront API to an HTML string.
-In particular, this package is useful when dealing with the rich text field type for _MetaObjects_ and _Metafields_.
+In particular, this package is useful when dealing with the rich text field type for _MetaObjects_ and _Metafields_ when using the Storefront API.

 ### Usage